Hamish Scott (historian)

 Hamish Marshall Scott, FBA, FRSE, FSAs (12 July 1946 - 7 December 2022) was a Scottish historian and academic.
 He was Professor of International History (2000 to 2006) then Wardlaw Professor of International History (2006 to 2009) at the University of St Andrews.
 Having studied at the University of Edinburgh and the London School of Economics, he began his career lecturing at the University of Birmingham.

 Personal life

 Scott was born on 12 July 1946, and educated at George Heriot's School, a private school in Edinburgh, Scotland.
 In 2005, he married Julia Smith.

+In May 2016, Scott was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

 Honours

 In 2006, Scott was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2008, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
 He was elected a Member of the Academia Europaea (MAE) in 2009.